-Each project submitted in the State Plan must include at least one of the eight outcomes listed in the SCBGP Evaluation Plan and at least one of the indicators listed in the selected outcome(s).
+Each project submitted in the State Plan must include at least one of the seven outcomes listed in the SCBGP Evaluation Plan and at least one of the indicators listed in the selected outcome(s).
 Please see the Evaluation plan for indicators.
 Applicants are required to determine for themselves which outcome and indicator is most relevant to their project.
+If the indicator(s) below the selected outcome(s) are not relevant to a project, a project-specific indicator(s) may be developed which will be subject to approval by AMS.
+Due to the more stringent requirements from USDA AMS, projects only containing Miscellaneous Outcome Measures/Indicators and not approved outcomes 1-7 will NOT be considered for funding by the District of Columbia.

-These 8 outcomes are as follows:
+These 7 outcomes are as follows: